rhusar/dtf/trunk/DTF-Install-README.txt

 </web-app>

-(v) use the Tomcat manager web application to install the dtf.war web application correctly within Tomcat.
-(This step can be completed after you have built and installed the DTF as described in 3.)

-The manager application is accessible from the main Tomcat web page, or via the URL http://locahost:8080/manager/html.
-You will be prompted for the username and password you defined earlier in tomcat-users.xml when you access this page.
-At the bottom of the Manager page is a deployment section where you may locate the dtf.war file and deploy it to the Tomcat instance.

-(v) Once these steps have been completed, the DTF is then accessed via http://localhost:8080/dtf (or similar, depending on your configured Tomcat host and port)
+(iv) After installation (see below), the DTF can be accessed via http://localhost:8080/dtf (or similar, depending on your configured Tomcat host and port)

-Generally, i've found that Tomcat can give problems of various types, and I found myself looking in
-$CATALINA_HOME/logs/catalina.out too frequently.
-Common problems relate to (i) the MySQL JDBC driver not being found
-(ii) starting up Tomcat with different Java versions which seem to corrupt it and force reinstallation of Tomcat and the DTF stuff.
+For debugging, $CATALINA_HOME/logs/catalina.out is useful

 3. Build the DTF from source and install
 ----------------------------------------
-- I check out Branch_DTF_3_9 as a basic project in the workspace, not as a Java project using the New Project Wizard.
-One of the tasks on my TODO list is to learn how to set it up as a Java project.

-- the Branch_DTF_3_9 distribution should build cleanly under Eclipse, producing a 'dist' directory containing the dtf distribution file adtf.zip and an installer script, among other stuff
+- run 'ant'.
+The dist dir will now contain a DTF binary distribution.

--  to install the DTF, open the installer.xml file and set the properties:
+-  to install the DTF, open the dist/install.xml file and set the properties:
 * install.dir,  where you want the DTF software to reside,
 * webapps.dir, where you want the webapp deployed and then run the 'full' target of the install script:

-> ant -f install.xml full
+> cd dist; ant -f install.xml full

 - the distribution is configured to run by default on a single host (called localhost), with the following settings: